Sesame: Production

-In 2022, world production of sesame seeds was 6.7 million tonnes, led by Sudan, India, and Myanmar, which together accounted for 41% of the total (table).
+In 2024, world production of sesame seeds was 6.7 million tonnes, led by India, Myanmar, and Sudan, which together accounted for 33% of the total (table).
+Along with Niger seed and soybeans, sesame seeds constitute approximately 20 percent of Ethiopia's export gains.

 The white and other lighter-colored sesame seeds are common in Europe, the Americas, West Asia, and the Indian subcontinent.
 The black and darker-colored sesame seeds are mostly produced in China and Southeast Asia.

 In the United States most sesame is raised by farmers under contract to Sesaco, which also supplies proprietary seed.

 Trade

 Japan is the world's largest sesame importer.
 Sesame oil, particularly from roasted seed, is an important component of Japanese cooking and traditionally the principal use of the seed.
 China is the second-largest importer of sesame, mostly oil-grade.
 China exports lower-priced food-grade sesame seeds, particularly to Southeast Asia.
 Other major importers are the United States, Canada, the Netherlands, Turkey, and France.

 Sesame seed is a high-value cash crop.
 Prices ranged between US$800 and 1700 /t between 2008 and 2010.
 Prices depend on perceived quality, based on factors such as the seed's appearance, freedom from impurities, oil content of at least 40%, and sorting by size and colour.